 The property features genteel rooms with distinctive amenities, including hand-carved artisan furniture and wood-beam ceilings.
 Each of the rooms is a minimum of 570 square feet in size and offers a private, covered balcony.

 The standard room consists of either a king bed or 2 queen beds, plus a beautiful full bathroom complete with a separate soaking tub and a separate walk-in shower.

 You’ll also enjoy a fireplace in most rooms, a welcome amenity, a flat-screen TV, oversized bath linens, Rivolta Carmignani bed linens, luxury bath toiletries, free Wi-Fi, a minibar, and twice-daily housekeeping with nightly turndown service.

 The authentic eating options include a Mexican farm-to-table restaurant, a tequila bar, a rooftop tapas bar, an alfresco garden eatery, poolside eats, and a private wine cellar and dining room.
 Plus, this hotel has 3 outdoor pools, a posh spa, and tennis courts.

 Paid rates can vary from $400 to $2,000 per night, but the average is around $700 per night.

 10. Rosewood Luang Prabang (Laos)

-Rosewood Luang Prabang is one of the newest properties to the Rosewood portfolio…. and it’s incredible.
+Rosewood Luang Prabang is one of the newest properties in the Rosewood portfolio and it’s incredible.

 This 23-room luxury resort in the ancient capital of Laos is completely enshrouded by jungle.
 The serene property is less than 4 miles from Wat Xieng Thong, a stunning Buddhist temple complex.